meiosis97/SincastDev/README.md

 11. How to determine whether the discrepency is large or not?
 We benchmark $(\theta_{ij}^{lra} - \theta_{ij}^{Sincast})^2$ by $(x_{ij} - E[\theta_{ij}])^2$.
 12. If $(\theta_{ij}^{lra} - \theta_{ij}^{Sincast})^2$ is much larger than $(x_{ij} - \hat{\theta_{ij}})^2$, we let the final imputed value $\hat{x}\_{ij}$ be closer to $\hat{\theta}\_{ij}$, otherwise it should be closer to the original data, $x_{ij}$.
 13. We found that shrink back the imputed data back to the original data may not be a good practice, since the original data can be very noisy and is not the ground truth representation of the biological state of a cell.
 14. An interesting feature on which we found both the imputation method give weird result was the first gene (index 1, see details in the R script).
-This gene lowly, sparsely and iregularly expressed on the umap of the data, and from human intepretation, this gene could be completely a noisy gene.
-However, both lra and Sincast imputation reconstruct a specific expression of this gene.
-Moerver, after imputation by both the method, this gene is highly expression in may cells.
+This gene lowly, sparsely and irregularly expressed on the umap of the data, and from an objective intepretation, this gene could be completely a noisy gene.
+However, both lra and Sincast imputation reconstruct a specific expression pattern on this gene.
+Moerver, after imputation by both the methods, this gene is highly expression in may cells.
 This makes us wondering whether our imputation method, as well as lra are introducing too much of signal to the data, which should be noise.

 ## 2023-12-8
 1. We tried to do low rank approximation by PLS, where Y is set to the original data and X is set to the imputed data.